paul-bailey/EvilCandy/Documentation.rst

 .. [#] ``private`` is unsupported, but it's reserved in case I ever do support it.

+All keywords in EvilCandy are case-sensitive

 Operators
 ~~~~~~~~~

-These are syntactic sugar for what would be function calls.  ``evilcandy``
+Besides *relational operators*, which will be discussed in `Program Flow`_,
-uses the following:
+EvilCandy uses the following operators:

-:Table 2:
+**Table 2.**

 +---------+-------------------------+
 | Operator| Operation               |